BrianHicks/flockdoc/README.md

 ### Individual Files

 For code, just write code as normal.
-Flockdoc will try to take care of formatting for you (including multi-line comments, aren't you lucky!)
+Flockdoc will try to take care of formatting for you.
 The output will look a little like [Docco][docco].

 For markdown, think [Jekyll][jekyll]: header with layout specified, and then your code.
 YAML header with Markdown body.
 Example: